-Finally, after two weeks we can put inside a sachet of gel to preserve and maintain the humidity.
+Finally, after two weeks, we can put a sachet of gel inside to preserve and maintain the humidity.
 In addition, our buds must have a humidity inside the jar between 58% and 62% and an optimal temperature of 22º C to conserve all their properties.

 When can I test my buds?

-First of all, some veterans manage to keep their most valuable harvests for more than 6 months.
+Some veterans manage to keep their most valuable harvests for more than 6 months.
 However, if it is your first time and you want to taste your first harvest, we advise you to separate your harvest in several jars.
 Also, wait a minimum of two or three weeks to taste your harvest.

 As time passes, you can open your jars once a week for about fifteen minutes.
 In addition, it is important to keep an eye on our buds for possible appearances of mold.